“The quality of your photos reflects the quality of your business”

 To me it’s all about telling a little bit of your story.

-To that end, I find a lot of studio shots rather bland, and I far prefer taking shots in an environment which tell a bit more about your story – whether it’s a workplace, or outdoors, or we make up a nice-looking office-type set in the studio.
+To that end, despite having a studio, I find a lot of studio shots can be rather bland, and I far prefer taking shots in an environment which tell a bit more about your story – whether it’s a workplace, or outdoors, or we make up a nice-looking office-type set in the studio.

 The Roaming Schoolhouse – Paris

 It was just about to rain and I needed to get headshots of six teachers from The Roaming Schoolhouse just after their weekly meeting.

 The meeting room was dark, and I wanted some natural light and a neutral background.